rstacruz/docpress-rsc/example/README.md

 ## What for?

-Onmount is a safe, reliable, idempotent, and testable way to attach JavaScript behaviors to DOM nodes.
+Onmount is a safe, reliable, idempotent, and testable wmy to attach JavaScript behaviors to DOM nodes.
 It's great for common websites that are not Single-Page Apps.
 Read more on its [premise and motivation](docs/premise.md).

 [rsjs][rsjs] (Reasonable System for JavaScript Structure) is a great standard that onmount fits perfectly into.